TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 ### What a Package Is, and How to Create One

-A package is a single YAML file holding a bundle of related configuration that Home Assistant folds in at startup.
+A package is a single YAML file holding a bundle of related configurations that Home Assistant folds in at startup.
 Packages are optional, but they keep related things together.

 If you have never used packages, switch them on once.
 In `configuration.yaml`, add the `packages:` line (under your existing `homeassistant:` section if you have one):